What Is an Encrypted Email?

 To use OpenPGP on your computer, you’ll need an encryption program, such as Pgp4Win if you’re a Windows user or GnuGP if you’re into Linux.
 You’ll also need a certificate manager, like Kleopatra.
 The process involves a few imports and exports and might feel overwhelming at first.
 But you can set everything up in less than 30 minutes.

-You can also find a YouTube tutorial that hits the spot for total beginners.
+This YouTube tutorial hits the spot for total beginners:

 How do you find the recipient’s public key?